Structured Authority

 • business conflicts and partnership disputes

-• high-stakes family law matters
+• complex family law matters

 • sophisticated business transactions including mergers and acquisitions